 - Scroll and pan

-- The following desktop interactions are NOT included in Interactive Path Flows:
+The following desktop interactions are not included in Interactive Path Flows:

 - Other Apple gestures